whobutsb/dotfiles/notes/tmux.md

 - `prefix + x` - kill window
 - `prefix + w` - list windows

+Moving windows to a new position.  `move-window | movew [-s src-window] [-t dest-window]`.
+Example of moving a window from position 3 to 9.  `movew -s 3 -t 9`.

 Shortcuts

 - `c` - new window